Alaska Sexual Abuse Lawsuits

 Criminal Statute of Limitation Laws for Alaska

-Currently, in 2020, there is pending legislation that would eliminate the SOL for additional sex trafficking crimes and expand criminal law eligibility to survivors age 20 and older.
-Additionally, the legislation would eliminate the SOL for sexual abuse of a minor, incest, online enticement, unlawful exploitation, indecent exposure, sexual assault, and sex trafficking of minors and adults.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Alaska a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as a criminal SOL eliminated for felonies only.
+There is currently no SOL in Alaska for most child sex abuse crimes, with an SOL of 5 years for remaining felonies and misdemeanors.
+Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Alaska a Criminal SOL score of 4, on a 1-5 scale, where 5 is the highest.
+A score of 4 is defined as a criminal SOL eliminated for some felonies and misdemeanors.

 Civil Statute of Limitation Laws for Alaska